MaBeuLux88/cv/README.md

 The Makefile has different targets :
 * `make dir` can create the folders content, epss, figs and imgs,
 * `make clean` or `make very-clean` can clean generated files,
 * `make` (default) convert the JPG and PNG images to EPS format into the epss folder.
-Then it compiles and assemble all the tex files to build the final PDF file.
+Then it compiles and assembles all the tex files to build the final PDF file.

 Note : If you don't want to convert image and you prefer to use directly JPG or PNG in your tex files.
 You can bypass everything by just running `pdflatex cv.tex` twice (the second run makes sure all the parts are correctly in place in the PDF).